The C-SHIFT algorithm for normalizing covariances

 Gene expression analysis plays an important role in genomic research.
 Several omics technologies such as RNAseq and microarrays allow for the collection of massive amounts of simultaneous measurements of gene expression levels of thousands to tens of thousands of genes.
 Analyzing different patterns of gene expressions helps to gain insight into complex biological phenomena such as development, aging, onset and progression of diseases, and cellular response/reaction to drugs/treatments.
 Although new technologies are constantly developing, it is well known that all of them generate some technical noise which affects the measured gene expression levels \cite{hartemink2001maximum,scherer2009batch}.
 To extract accurate biological information it becomes necessary to normalize the data to filter out/compensate for these non-biological noises/errors.
 Normalization is a crucial pre-processing step in the gene expression data analysis.
 The gene expression data will vary significantly after different normalization methods.
 Thus, the results of further data analysis (e.g. gene expression network) will be critically dependent on a choice of a normalization technique.
 A variety of normalization procedures have been used on gene expression data sets.
-See \cite{pradervand2009impact,rao2008comparison,quackenbush2002microarray,bilban2002normalizing,bolstad2003comparison,park2003evaluation,saccenti2017correlation} and reference therein for a review and comparison of current normalization strategies.
-In this paper we develop a novel normalization technique, called the covariance shift (C-SHIFT) method, and compare it to the following well known normalization methods used in large scale data analysis: rank, quantile, cyclic LOESS (locally estimated scatterplot smoothing), and MAD (median absolute deviation).
+See \cite{pradervand2009impact,rao2008comparison,quackenbush2002microarray,bilban2002normalizing,bolstad2003comparison,park2003evaluation,saccenti2017correlation,liu2019normalization} and reference therein for a review and comparison of current normalization strategies.
+In this paper we develop a novel normalization technique, called the covariance shift (C-SHIFT) method, and compare it to the following well known normalization methods used in large scale data analysis: Rank, Quantile, cyclic LOESS (locally estimated scatterplot smoothing), and MAD (median absolute deviation).
 See \cite{qiu2013impact, bolstad2003comparison, amaratunga2001analysis, quackenbush2002microarray} and references therein for more details on the above listed normalization methods.
+There is an important distinction: while Rank, Quantile, LOESS and other normalizations normalize the data, C-SHIFT algorithm normalizes the covariances.
+The need to normalize the covariances is caused by the presence of bias.